AnkurG2002/weather-app-angular/README.md

 # Steps

-1. clone the project locally -> cd Angular-Clone
+1. Install Angular CLI -> npm install -g @angular/cli@15.0.1
-2. Then, run the git clone command to copy the project to your folder.
+2. create a folder, cd into it
-3. Install npm packages -> npm install
+3. Then, run the git clone command to copy the project to your folder -> https://github.com/AnkurG2002/weather-app-angular.git
 4. open browser -> ng serve

 ## Development server